Humenné: History

 Until 1956, Humenné was an administrative rather than an economic centre.
 Then the construction of a plant for the production of textile polyamide fibres, the present Chemlon company, triggered a real chain effect on the town's growth.
 Humenné was gradually becoming a centre of chemical, building, food, and mechanical engineering industries.
 This had a positive impact on the development of technical colleges.
 The industrial development entailed large-scale housing projects, and the town area was completed by new housing estates.
 While 7,000 inhabitants were living in Humenné in 1948, the population now amounts to over 33,000.

-Demographics

-According to the 2011 census, the town had 34,634 inhabitants.
-However, along with the surrounding villages that make up the town-ring, Humenné has some 42 thousand inhabitants.
-79% of inhabitants were Slovaks, 6.5% Rusyns, 2.33% Roma, 1.16% Ukrainian and 0.49% Czechs.
-The religious makeup was 57.91% Roman Catholics, 23.00% Greek Catholics, 8.69% people with no religious affiliation, 5.91% Orthodox and 0.98% Lutherans.
+Population